Shikhar543/Zyla-Health_NLP/README.md

 and recommendations or marketing purpose.

 Libraries used :-

-Beautifulsoup for Data Scraping , pandas , numpy , seaborn , matplotlib for Data Preprocessing TfidfVectorizer , pylDavis , Wordcloud , nltk for Topic Modelling Process sentence transformer , tensorflow for Sentence Embedding technique spacy, typing-extensions for Inverse Document Frequency.
+1].Beautifulsoup for Data Scraping ,
+2].pandas , numpy , seaborn , matplotlib for Data Preprocessing
+3].TfidfVectorizer , pylDavis , Wordcloud , nltk for Topic Modelling Process
+4].sentence transformer , tensorflow for Sentence Embedding technique 5].spacy, typing-extensions for Inverse Document Frequency.